astronomer/docs/astro/manage-deployments-as-code.md

     alert_emails:
         - paola@cosmicenergy.io
         - viraj@cosmicenergy.io

 # This section is only populated when inspecting a Deployment without creating a template.
-# Do not configure metadata when you create a new Deployment from a template.
+# You can remove this metadata section when you create a new Deployment from a template.
     metadata:
         deployment_id:
         workspace_id: